• Skip to primary navigation

 What are oat groats good for?

-Nutritionally, oat groats are rich in fiber, beneficial for gut health.
+The nutritional value of oat groats is impressive.
+These intact whole grains are rich in fiber, beneficial for gut health.
 These kernels are also a good or excellent source of iron, potassium, antioxidants, and phytochemicals believed to help lower cholesterol and have anti-cancerous properties.
 From a culinary standpoint, oat groats make a great breakfast cereal and can be either sweet or savory.
+Oat groats are a wonderful addition to our ancient grains mixture that can be added to mushroom potato soup, rainbow salad, and Cuban black beans.

 Can I meal prep these oat groats?